Deploy Production-ready Aidbox to Kubernetes

 --namespace ingress-nginx --create-namespace

 To provide a secure HTTPS connection you can use paid SSL certificates, issued for your domain, or use LetsEncrypt-issued certificates.
-In case of using LetsEcrypt, we recommend install and configure Cert Manager Operator
+In the case of using LetsEcrypt, we recommend installing and configuring Cert Manager Operator

 Install Cert Manager